Est. 1910 · Rebuilt 2017–2024 · Now sailing

 The Wreck

 Found rotting on stands in Brookings Harbor, Oregon.
-Leo bought her for $1 from the Albert Strange Association and moved her 600 miles to the Olympic Peninsula to begin the most ambitious amateur boat restoration in YouTube history.
+I bought her for $1 from the Albert Strange Association and moved her 600 miles to the Olympic Peninsula.

 Act II · 2017–2024